 We like board games that require strategic thinking, pattern identification, and quick response time.
 We like the challenge of Backgammon, The Settlers of Catan, SET, The Resistance, Hanabi, Power Grid, and Dominion – just to name a few.

 Strategy is a huge part of certain video games.
 We like action games that require reactions to small changes in a fast paced environment.

-There are many lessons that carry over from team sports to trading.
-While the image of the lone trader standing against the market makes for a good movie, in reality, traders work collaboratively, each playing his or her part in information gathering, assessing alternatives, execution, and risk management.
+There are many lessons that carry over from team sports to SIG.
+We work collaboratively, each playing his or her part in information gathering, assessing alternatives, execution, and risk management.